In-N-Out: Face Video Inversion and Editing with Volumetric Decomposition

 After reconstruction, we can acquire novel views.

-OOD object removal
+OOD object removal on Internet videos

 By setting the weight of OOD pixels to 0, we can remove the OOD object.